gkanwar/gullfoss-os/user/README.md

 A "simple" solution is to define only total functions and never encounter this case.
-However, promoting functions to total functions cannot solve everything, because it might just mean that your user code is returning useless values based on a race condition instead of crashing, like `Nothing` when you expect values out.
+However, promoting functions to total functions cannot solve everything, because it might just mean that your user code is returning useless values like `Nothing` based on a race condition (instead of crashing).
+This still prevents usable execution of your application from the perspective of the user.
+(Sidebar: this is one of the things I hate most about Mathematica's language.
+Just because outer functions can continue to apply to garbage results from inner functions doesn't mean it's useful to do so, and short-circuiting failure e.g. in the context of the Maybe monad is a really nice thing.
+However, this should still be considered failure in some cases.)

 Let's come up with examples, because it should make solving the design a lot easier.